abdelkebir/magento2-faq/README.md

 # Frontend

-You can have access to the FAQs page by visitin this link:
+You can have access to the FAQs page by visiting the following link:

 **YourWebsiteLink/support**